Energy

 Background

 Access to clean, reliable, and affordable energy is crucial to the well-being of people and the planet.
-Currently, about 25% of greenhouse gas emissions in the U.S. are created through the production of electricity to cool and heat our homes and keep our lights and appliances running.
-The majority of this electricity is still produced through the burning of fossil fuels, like coal and natural gas.
-However, renewable energy sources like solar and wind power are rapidly developing across the country.
-Energy demand is expected to increase in the coming years as people electrify their homes with heat pumps and switch to electric vehicles.
+Currently, about 73% of global greenhouse gas emissions come from the energy sector (including energy production and use).
+The majority of this is due to electricity being produced through the burning of fossil fuels, like coal and natural gas.
+However, renewable energy sources like solar and wind power are rapidly developing across the globe and in the U.S. Energy demand is expected to increase in the coming years as people electrify their homes with heat pumps and switch to electric vehicles.
 It is critical that clean and efficient energy infrastructure is developed to meet these needs.
+A 2022 NREL study finds that solar, wind and batteries are the least cost option to transitioning to 100% renewable energy, but in order to meet renewable energy goals, deployment must increase rapidly.

 In Washington State, a majority of our electricity comes from hydropower (~65%).
 This makes our energy sector relatively low-carbon compared to other states.
 Of course, hydropower is not a perfect energy source - its impacts on salmon recovery and tribal sovereignty are well documented.
 And as droughts become more frequent under climate change, the reliability of hydropower is called into question.
 A diverse system that balances a variety of power generating systems (wind, solar, hydro, and geothermal to name a few) would add much needed resilience to our energy infrastructure.
 A renewable energy grid is also critical to effective climate action in many other sectors.
 We won’t be able to meet our goals in areas like housing and transportation without access to renewables.